Travel Blogger's top tips for a getaway to Cyprus

 Which Clickstay property would you want to stay in next and why?

-I have had an amazing time at Stephen's apartment in Paralimni/Protaras, and would 100% book to stay again.
+I have had an amazing time in the apartment in Kapparis, and would 100% book to stay again.
 The trip has given me a little taste of Greece, and since I've never been there - I would definitely choose a villa on one of the Greek Islands.
 Other than that, I've always dreamed of travelling to Croatia.
 So having an apartment/villa based in Dubrovnik or Split would be a dream!